Margaret Beckett: Member of Parliament

 In 1973, Beckett was selected as Labour candidate for Lincoln, which the party wanted to win back from ex-Labour MP Dick Taverne, who had won the Lincoln by-election in March 1973 standing as the Democratic Labour candidate.
 At the February 1974 general election, Beckett lost to Taverne by 1,297 votes.
 Following the election, she worked as a researcher for Judith Hart, the Minister for Overseas Development at the Foreign Office.
 Harold Wilson called another general election in October 1974, and Beckett again stood against Taverne in Lincoln.
 This time Beckett became the MP, with a majority of 984 votes.

-Almost immediately after her election she was appointed as Judith Hart's Parliamentary Private Secretary.
+Almost immediately following her election she was appointed as Judith Hart's Parliamentary private secretary.
 Harold Wilson made her a Whip in 1975, and in 1976 promoted her to Parliamentary Under Secretary of State at the Department of Education and Science, replacing Joan Lestor, who had resigned in protest over spending cuts.
 She remained in that position until she lost her seat at the 1979 general election.
 The Conservative candidate Kenneth Carlisle narrowly won the seat with a 602-vote majority, the first time the Conservatives had won at Lincoln since 1935.

 She joined Granada Television as a researcher in 1979.
-Out of Parliament, and now known as Margaret Beckett after her marriage, she was elected to Labour's National Executive Committee in 1980, and supported left-winger Tony Benn in the 1981 Labour deputy leadership election narrowly won by Denis Healey.
-She was the subject of a vociferous attack from Joan Lestor at the conference.
+Out of Parliament, and now known as Margaret Beckett after her marriage, she was elected to Labour's National Executive Committee in 1980, and supported the left-winger Tony Benn in the 1981 Labour deputy leadership election narrowly won by Denis Healey.
+She was the subject of a vociferous attack by Joan Lestor at the conference.

 Beckett was selected to stand at the 1983 general election as the Labour candidate in the parliamentary constituency of Derby South following the retirement of the sitting MP, Walter Johnson.
 At the election she retained the seat with a small majority of 421 votes.

-In March 2022 Beckett announced she would end her parliamentary career, standing down from MP as Derby South at the next general election.
+In March 2022 Beckett announced she would end her parliamentary career, standing down as MP for Derby South at the next general election.